Emperor-Ovaltine/gideon/index.md

 ## 🌟 Overview

 Gideon transforms your Discord server into an AI-powered hub, connecting members to state-of-the-art language and image models.
-With Gideon, users can have intelligent conversations, generate creative images, analyze visual content, summarize news feeds, manage URLs, create fantasy adventures, and organize discussions through an intuitive thread system.
+With Gideon, users can have intelligent conversations, generate creative images, analyze visual content, summarize news feeds, manage URLs, play AI-powered trivia games, and organize discussions through an intuitive thread system.

 ## ✨ Features